 Aubergine (Eggplant)

-Eggplants are not only versatile in the kitchen but also surprisingly drought-tolerant.
+Aubergines are not only versatile in the kitchen but also surprisingly drought-tolerant.
 These heat-loving plants thrive in full sun and require minimal watering once established.
 They have the ability to conserve moisture within their thick leaves, which reduces water loss.
-From classic dishes like eggplant Parmesan to grilled eggplant slices, these vegetables offer a range of culinary possibilities.
+From classic dishes like eggplant Parmesan to grilled aubergine slices, these vegetables offer a range of culinary possibilities.

 Courgettes (zucchini)